yushengtzou/TIE/README.md

-TIE: Tensor Inference Engine
+ETTE: Efficient Tensor Train Engine
 ======

 # Directory Structure

 The repository contains the following directories:

-* cmodel: The software model of TIE's `compact_inference_scheme`.
+* cmodel: The software model of ETTE's `compact_inference_scheme`.
 * docker: The Dockerfile and script to build the Docker container.
 * include: The header file for both cmodel and systemc.
 * systemc: The SystemC model of `compact_inference_scheme`.